 Though the degree of menstrual bleeding differs from woman to woman, a period can be considered ‘heavy” when the following symptoms occur:

 - At least one sanitary towel or tampon is soaked through each hour

 - A pad and a tampon is used at the same time

 - Waking up in the night to change sanitary product

 - Normal day-to-day activities are affected

-Heavy menstrual bleeding often causes women to feel tired, which is normal due to the decrease in oestrogen levels which occurs around this point in your cycle.
+Heavy menstrual bleeding often causes women to feel tired, which is normal due to the decrease in oestrogen levels, which occurs around this point in your cycle.
 Your energy levels will usually return to normal within a few days as your hormone levels begin to increase again.
-However, for some women, the fatigue may last longer and be more extreme.
+However, for some women, fatigue may last longer and be more extreme.
 Some women may find themselves completely sluggish and unable to properly carry out routine activities, signifying something more severe.